fgregg/fgregg.github.io/_posts/2024-11-01-chicago-public-school-enrollment-projections.md

 ## Methodology

-Our projections are based on combining two separate projections.
+Our projections are based on the transitions of students going from one grade to the next and the transition of children being born in Chicago too becoming kindergarteners five years later.

-First, we predict the number of students enrolled in 1st grade through 12th grade based on the number of students enrolled in kindergarten through 11th grade in the prior year.
+First, we predict enrollment in grades 1 through 12 from enrollment in the previous grade the year before.
 In the literature on school enrollment projections, this is called the
 [grade progression rate method](https://nces.ed.gov/programs/projections/projections2021/app_a1.asp).

-Second, we predict the number of students that will enroll in kindergarten based on the number of babies born to Chicago residents five-years prior.
-This is the called the
-[enrollment rate method](https://nces.ed.gov/programs/projections/projections2021/app_a1.asp).
+Second, we predict kindergarten enrollment from the number of babies born to Chicago residents five years earlier.
+This is called the [enrollment rate method](https://nces.ed.gov/programs/projections/projections2021/app_a1.asp).

-For example, for the ${latest_enrollment_year + 1}-${latest_enrollment_year + 2}
-school year, we predict the number of 5th graders based on the number of 4th graders who were actually enrolled in the
-${latest_enrollment_year}-${latest_enrollment_year + 1} school year.
-In order to
-make that prediction we need to choose a rate at which 4th graders will turn into 5th graders.
-For every demographic group, we calculate the historical transitions rates for every year-pair we can, and then we choose one of the historical rates at random.
-We do this for every grade from 1st through 12th.

-Then, for kindergarten, we predict the number of kindergartners who will enroll by taking the number of babies born in ${latest_enrollment_year + 1 - 5}, five years prior to the projected year; and then multiplying that count by an enrollment rate.
-We similarly choose a historical enrollment rate at random.

-That gives us a projection for all the grades K-12 for the
-${latest_enrollment_year + 1}-${latest_enrollment_year + 2} school year.
-In
-order to make a projection for the ${latest_enrollment_year + 2}-${latest_enrollment_year + 3} school year, we apply the grade progression rate method to our ${latest_enrollment_year + 1}-${latest_enrollment_year + 2}
-projection and the enrollment rate method for the ${latest_enrollment_year + 2}-${latest_enrollment_year + 3} kindergarten class.

-We keep stepping forward like this through until our final projection year.

-This gives us **one** projection trajectory.
-We then repeat the process
-${replicates.toLocaleString()} times to get many projection trajectories.
-This provides us a range of possible outcomes.
+Thes future transitions rates are not known, so we need a plausible way of predicting them.
+It tends to be the case that last year's rate is a good prediction of this year's rate.
+So, for each grade-to-grade transition rate, we say that next year's rate will be the same as this year's rate plus or minus some random difference, and then repeat that for the following year, and so on.
+The size of the random differences are based on the observed historical variations.

+To make projection, we start with the observed number of students by grade and race and Ethnicity and Chicago births, and use a projected transition rate to step those cohorts to next year and then we repeat that with the projected student population the following year, and then a third year.
+That gives us one possible trajectory of the student population.
+We then repeat that ${replicates.toLocaleString()} times to get a range of possible trajectories.

 ### October 2022 Updates